Data and Visualizations

 U.S. High School Graduating Class Data

 This tool expands upon (or replaces in some instances) our annual state and national ACT Profile and ACT Condition of College and Career Readiness reports.
-The tool, which contains data for ACT-tested high school graduating seniors from 2010 through 2021—more than 18 million students—allows users to quickly view state and national trends across multiple dimensions and outcomes.
+The tool, which contains data for the 10 most-recent ACT-tested high school graduating classes—more than 18 million students—allows users to quickly view state and national trends across multiple dimensions and outcomes.

 ACT Superscore Database

 This database provides the counts, percentages, cumulative counts, and cumulative percentages for the full ACT Composite score distribution based on three scoring methods: most recent score, highest score from a single test attempt, and superscore based on the highest subject test scores across all test attempts.
 Such information can help stakeholders understand how many more students might earn scores at or above a specific ACT score given the change to superscoring.
 This information may be helpful to states and higher education institutions that have policies in place whereby students automatically qualify for merit aid and/or college admission if their ACT Composite score meets a minimum threshold.
 Users can view the data nationally or by US state.

 Career Pathway & Industry Readiness